-Status Monitor is no longer recommended for use.
+Status Monitor is no longer recommended for use, and starting June 1st 2021 this version of Status monitor will not be supported.
 It has been replaced by the Azure Monitor Application Insights Agent (formerly named Status Monitor v2).
 See our documentation for on-premises server deployments or Azure virtual machine and virtual machine scale set deployments.

 You can instrument a live web app with Azure Application Insights, without having to modify or redeploy your code.
 You need a Microsoft Azure subscription.